tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志投递/投递到 COS/原文格式投递_intl_en.md

 ### Source format shipping with CSV

-> CSV Shipping supports limited types of separators, including spaces, tabs, commas (,), semicolons (;), and vertical bars (|).
+>!
+[CSV Shipping](https://intl.cloud.tencent.com/document/product/614/31582) supports limited types of separators, including spaces, tabs, commas (,), semicolons (;), and vertical bars (|).
 Therefore, you can ship log data in its source format only when the separator in the log source content is supported by CSV shipping.
 Otherwise, source format shipping is not supported.

-1. On the **Basic Configuration** tab page, set parameters according to the instructions in CSV Shipping.
+1. On the **Basic Configuration** tab page, set parameters according to the instructions in [CSV Shipping](https://intl.cloud.tencent.com/document/product/614/31582).
 2. On the **Advanced Configuration** tab page, set **Shipping Format** to **csv** and set other parameters according to the following table.

 <table>